Decision Day: Coordinator Resources

 ☑ Think ahead.► Review the Coordinator Handbook and materials.

 ● Contact Oregon GEAR UP with any questions.
 Email or use the "Contact Us" form at the bottom of this page.

-► Recruit your DD team.
+► Recruit your Decision Day team.
 Include a variety of people who will help plan and host your event - administrators, teachers, parents, and students are all good choices!

 ► Meet with your team to choose what types of events or activities you'll host to celebrate your seniors' choices and inspire younger students to make a plan for their futures.